-This option is activated when selecting one or more tables, on this option we will update the data dictionary according to the database.
+This option is activated when selecting one or more tables; on this option, you update the data dictionary according to the database.

-When synchronizing the tables, a yellow icon will be displayed on the side of the updated tables, See how to remove it.
-In case of change the structure of the tables, then you need to resync them again.
+When synchronizing the tables, a yellow icon is displayed on the side of the updated tables, See how to remove it.
+In case of changing the structure of the tables, then you need to re-sync them again.

 After doing all the desired configurations on the tables and fields, you need to sync the changes to the existing applications, so that the changes can be applied.

-First, you need to select the tables that will be synchronized.
+First, you need to select the tables that are synchronized.

-Next, you can define what will be done and which applications will suffer the modifications.
-A list of applications, that received the changes, are based on the tables that they used.
+Next, you can define what happens and which applications suffer the modifications — a list of applications that received the changes based on the tables that they used.

-When clicking on synchronizing, when finishing the process, you will see a summary of the procedure done.
+When clicking on synchronizing, when finishing the process, you see a summary of the procedure done.

-Clicking to show the log, you can view all the modifications done, where it will display the previous state (blue) and the result of the modification (red)
+Clicking to show the log, you can view all the modifications done, where it displays the previous state (blue) and the result of the modification (red)

-Clicking on Back you will return to the Page of definition of modifications.
+Clicking on Back You return to the Page of the definition of modifications.